 Fellows and Alumni

 Brittany Lee, MD is a Pediatric Hematology/Oncology fellow who is concurrently in her second year of the Bioethics fellowship program.
 Her research focuses on communication and Bioethics issues related to genomic testing in Pediatric Oncology.

 Allison Lyle is a second-year Neonatology and first-year Pediatric Bioethics Fellow.
 She obtained her undergraduate degree in biochemistry from Indiana University.
 She completed a masters degree in bioethics and medical humanities as well as her MD at the University of Louisville.
 She is a graduate of the Indiana University School of Medicine pediatrics residency program.
 Her research interests include neonatal ethics education, utilization of palliative care in the NICU, and medical education.

 Claire Shearer, RN

 Claire Shearer, RN is a Cancer Care Unit and Emergency Department nurse, concurrently in her second year in the Bioethics fellowship program.
 Her research focuses on pediatric health disparities, and nursing perspectives.

 Holly Vo is a second year Pediatric Pulmonary fellow who is concurrently in her second year of the Bioethics fellowship program.
 Her research focuses on medical decision making for the chronically ill child.

 How to Apply

-For individuals currently enrolled in clinical fellowships at Seattle Children's or the University of Washington, we offer the opportunity to explore creative ways to combine the primary clinical fellowship with components of our bioethics fellowship.
+For individuals currently enrolled in clinical fellowships at Seattle Children's Hospital or the University of Washington, we offer the opportunity to explore creative ways to combine the primary clinical fellowship with components of our Bioethics fellowship.
 These requests will be considered on a case-by-case basis.
-For more information, please contact Dr. Diekema at the address shown below.
+For more information, please contact Dr. Diekema at firstname.lastname@example.org.